alexmolas/alexmolas.github.io/_posts/2025-03-19-symmetric-math-riddles.md

 <details>
 <summary>Easy solution</summary>

-Here's the key insight: it doesn't actually matter if the ants bounce off each other when they collide.
+Here's the key insight: it doesn't matter if the ants bounce off each other when they collide.
 Since all ants look the same, we can pretend they just pass right through each other without changing direction.
 The only thing we care about is when the final ant drops off the ruler.
 And since each ant moves at 1 meter per second along a 1-meter ruler, we know that after exactly 1 minute, every ant must have reached one end or the other and fallen off.

 </details>

 # Two bikes and a fly

-This is one of my favourite problems to ask at parties or social events [^1].
+This is one of my favorite problems to ask at parties or social events [^1].
 You can ask this question to anyone with basic math knowledge and they'll understand the question and the easy solution.
 And -in my experience- the more math you know the more you enjoy the trick used in the simple solution.

 <div style="background-color: #e6f2ff; border: 1px solid #ccc; padding: 15px; margin-bottom: 20px;">
   <strong>Problem:</strong> Two cyclists start 30km apart and ride towards each other.
 Both cyclists travel at 5km/h.
 A fly starts on one cyclist's handlebar and flies towards the other cyclist.
-As soon as the fly reach the other cyclist it goes back to the first one.
+As soon as the fly reaches the other cyclist it goes back to the first one.
 The fly goes back and forth between them at 10km/h until they meet.
-How far does the fly travel?
+What total distance does the fly travel?
 </div>

 <details>